 Her mother lived to 99 and now here she is at the same milestone.
 It makes me wonder if I will see the age of 99 in 2074.
 Genetics seem to be strong here, I just might and the year 2074 feels like science fiction.
 I am guessing super shoe mid-soles will be about four inches high, we will have seen a women break the 2-hour marathon barrier and I don't even want to know how many grams of carbs per hour we will be up to by then.
 Long races will be weeks long and I will be messing up and calling it a 50k.
 I do hope if I live to 99 that it includes quality time outside, friends (better start making much younger friends!) and something that gives me as much purpose as running.
 Stay tuned, maybe I will still be sending Tuesday emails.
 STEEPER IS CHEAPER "A steep slope will have a shorter course distance but be harder to run up.
 A gentle slope will be easier to run up but cover a longer total distance.
 For a given finishing time, what’s the sweet spot?"
 The article in Outside Magazine, Why Steeper Is Cheaper for Climbing Hills, by Alex Hutchinson answers the question how to choose a trail up a hillside for maximum speed, the longer but less steep way or right up.
 "If you’re choosing between two routes, remember this: If one route is twice as steep as the other, you’d have to walk twice as fast up the gentler route to reach the top in the same time.
 Counterintuitive though it may sound, that data shows that under most circumstances, twice as steep is easier than twice as fast."
 A FEW GOOD READS

 Change out of your work pajamas and into your workout pajamas tomorrow night for Strength Training for Runners.
 Live to your screen on Wednesdays, stay home, get strong.
 Information here.
+Do you have friends that can make a hill less steep?
+If you run with a supportive longtime friend, this study says you do!

 "It is important that friendship duration moderated hill slope perception.
 The longer participants knew their friends, the less steep they estimated the hill to be" The simple presence of a supportive person can change how difficult something feels, so maybe the hill isn't smaller, but it will feel that way.
 Knowing this we need to both watch out for bad route information from our most social of running pals and keep our friends on our same running plan.
 I have definitely been guilty of sending people on routes I ran with friends telling athletes they weren't so bad and hearing otherwise.
 And I have been sent up the side of a mountain by friends remembering routes 'that will only be a little longer' on solo runs feeling like death marches needing at least three emotional support treats to keep from having a tantrum.
 Time to get in touch with some running friends to join you on your next tough run. (or text a laugh to someone who sent you up something too difficult!)
 Also, time to mark your calendar for Strength Training for Runners on Wednesday nights.
 Is it easier if you have been joining me for years and we are friends?
 Not sure I can make that kettlebell lighter but why not come and find out.
 Information on the always free class is here.
 MOOD AND ENERGY If the study linked above has you curious to dive in more, there are lots of studies regarding "geographical slant", HILLS.
 Here is one study that notes, "observers in a sad mood reported hills to be steeper" and here is another in which "two experiments demonstrate that participants who had consumed a glucose-containing drink perceived the slant of a hill to be less steep than did participants who had consumed a drink containing non-caloric sweetener."
 Sounds like you need friends, good mood and calories for best results, but you could have guessed that!
 RAISE THE BAR If you want to watch women's sports, here is a new resource for finding a sports bar that pledges to show women’s college games on at least 50% of their televisions throughout the tournament and to ensure a safe, inclusive space where fans can gather for March Madness.
 GRAPE FLAVOR IS TRENDING Tailwind Endurance fuel just announced its grape flavor is no longer seasonal but part of its core lineup.
 Skratch just announced grape chews.
 What's next?
 Are we going to start seeing Grape Crush at ultramarathon aid stations?
 I just learned it does come in a drink mix (which has zero sugar, so I would avoid during a race!)
 But if you need your nostalgia hit pre-race, you can get it with grape Pop Tarts, which according to their own marketing are back by popular demand.
 Five years ago, I was home from the gym where I had been teaching Wednesday night Strength Training for Runners.
 I was supposed to be teaching class, but I had just returned home from Finland and having traveled from Europe was a risk factor for this Covid 19 thing going around.
 I thought I would be home for two weeks but in reality, as you know, it was a lot longer.
 At the urging of another trainer, I hesitantly figured out the newfangled thing called Zoom and taught class from my home office.
 I figured I would do it for a couple times and head on back to the gym.
 Five years on, you can still find me, different home gym, same time and place, on Zoom live to your screen on Wednesday nights.